neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 ## Notes on variants in outcome

-Depending on how you set up the ERC-20 Factory Contract will determine the constructor's variables:
+How you set up the ERC-20 Factory Contract will determine the contract deployed and the constructor's variables:

 <Tabs>
  <TabItem value="Constructor non-mintable" label="ERC20ForSpl Constructor" default>